Enchanted-Games/vertical-slabs/README.md

 # Enchanted Vertical Slabs
-A simple, vanilla-like mod that adds vertical slabs to the game.
+A simple, vanilla-like mod that adds vertical slabs to Minecraft.
 They can be crafted the same way a normal slab can in a crafting table just vertically instead of horizontally.
 This mod is a fabric mod that requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function.

 # v1.4 Notes
 v1.4 includes some major changes to do with BetterEnd compatibility.